patternfly/patternfly-elements/elements/pfe-jump-links/README.md

 - `offset`: This attribute determines the distance from the top of the browser window to trigger a switch from one link being active to the next.
 For instance `offset="600"` would mean that threshold flips at 600px from the top.
 The default is set at 200, and if you desire 200px then you can leave this attribute off.
 The `offset` attribute should be placed on `pfe-jump-links-panel`.
 There is a css solution to control the offset, however the attribute value takes precedence over css.
 To read more about a css solution see below.

+- `scrolltarget`: This attribute connects a `pfe-jump-links-panel` to a specific `pfe-jump-links-nav` using the ID of the navigation element.
+If the nav and panel are the only ones on the page, this is not necessary.
+If more than one of each component exists, this attribute is required.

+## Deprecated alias attributes

+- `pfe-c-autobuild`: Alias for autobuild.
+- `pfe-c-offset`: Alias for offset.
+- `pfe-c-scrolltarget`: Alias for scrolltarget.

 ## Custom properties

 - `--pfe-jump-links-panel--offset: {integer}`: You can control offset in your styling layer as well.
 This value can be set directly on the component inside a style attribute, e.g. `style="--pfe-jump-links-panel--offset: 100;"` or using the appropriate selector in another file.
 Please note that adding an attribute will take precedence over a css value.
 At the moment only integer values passed to this key are valid.
 No other values are supported.
 This means that passing "300px", "2rem","calc(100% - 12px)" will all result in JavaScript errors.
 You should pass a number that correlates to pixels.
 To read about the `offset` attribute, see above.